9dots/devBots/maze_ifelse_conditionals.md

 ####Justify
-Have students walk through sumo code with you and explain each conditional, function, and placement of syntax.
+Have students walk through code with you and explain each conditional, function, and placement of syntax.